YutingZhang/lmdis-rep/README.md

 - Train the model on CelebA dataset for 30 landmarks: `python exp-ae-celeba-mafl-30.py`
 - Train the model on AFLW dataset for 10 landmarks: `python exp-ae-aflw-10.py`, the AFLW is finetuned based on pretrained model for CelebA dataset, so we must have `pretrained_results/celeba_10` downloaded.
 - Train the model on AFLW dataset for 30 landmarks: `python exp-ae-aflw-30.py`, the AFLW is finetuned based on pretrained model for CelebA dataset, so we must have `pretrained_results/celeba_30` downloaded.
+- Train the model on CelebA dataset for 10 landmarks: `python exp-ae-cat-10.py`
+- Train the model on CelebA dataset for 30 landmarks: `python exp-ae-cat-20.py`

 ## Evaluation

 - Test the model on CelebA dataset `./one_step_test_celeba.sh`
 - Test the model on AFLW dataset `./one_step_test_celeba.sh`
+- Test the model on CAT dataset `./one_step_test_cat.sh`

-In `one_step_test_celeba.sh` or `one_step_test_aflw.sh`, you can specify `SPECIFIC_MODEL_DIR` as the path of folder saving the trained checkpoint, and `SNAPSHOT_ITER` as the number of snapshot step you would like to test.
+In `one_step_test_celeba.sh`, `one_step_test_aflw.sh` and `one_step_test_cat.sh`, you can specify `SPECIFIC_MODEL_DIR` as the path of folder saving the trained checkpoint, and `SNAPSHOT_ITER` as the number of snapshot step you would like to test.
 If the snaphot step is not specified, the script automatically test on the lastest checkpoint.

 ## Visualization
 In `vis` folder, call the matlab function `vppAutoKeypointImageRecon(result_path, step, sample_ids, save_to_file, type_ids)`